Hijas de Sobrevivientes: Daughtering as Intergenerational Healing Praxis in Salvadoran Families and Community

 Abstract

-When our parents pass down their testimonios and the emotions that are attached to those stories to us, we, the daughters, bear witness, hold, and carry their experiences that have otherwise been historically undermined, and at worst denied, by the state.
-The authors provide personal reflections on how their participation in a healing-centered art project – the Círculos de Sanación para la Justicia, a project by The Mauricio Aquino Foundation/Our Parents’ Bones – facilitated a supportive space for the sharing of their stories not only between each other but among other survivors and parent-daughter duos that the authors suggest played a critical role in facilitating our collective grieving and healing 40+ years delayed.
+When parents pass down their testimonios and the emotions attached to those stories, their daughters bear witness to, hold, and carry their experiences that have otherwise been historically undermined, and at worst denied, by the state.
+The authors use historical- theoretical-poetic writing and provide personal reflections on their participation in the Healing Circles for Justice, a community-based project by The Mauricio Aquino Foundation/Our Parents’ Bones that they suggest was critical in supporting their collective grieving and healing, 40+ years delayed grieving and healing.